Uvacoder/lawncare/src/pages/faq/whatnext.md

 title: What do I do next?
 featured: false
 featuredimage: /img/javier-allegue-barros-C7B-ExXpOIE-unsplash.jpg
-featuredimage_alt: Photo by Javier Allegue Barros on Unsplash
+alt: Photo by Javier Allegue Barros on Unsplash
 tags:
   - faq
 ---